 Breast and Cosmetic Implant Registry

-The Breast and Cosmetic Implant Registry was opened on 10 October 2016.
-This is expected to capture the details of all breast implant procedures completed in England by both the NHS and private providers.
+The Breast and Cosmetic Implant Registry (BCIR) was opened on 10 October 2016.
+It is expected to capture the details of all breast implant procedures completed in England by both the NHS and private providers.

 Background of the registry